steve1316/gfl-reactjs-wiki/README.md

 - **Global release dates** come from gf-data-us launch times, cross-checked against [gf-data-tools/gf-data-ch](https://github.com/gf-data-tools/gf-data-ch) to catch copied CN dates.
 Where the Global date cannot be trusted, [IOPWiki](https://iopwiki.com/) supplies the release month.
 - **Faction, manufacturer, country of origin and full gun name** come from [IOPWiki](https://iopwiki.com/), used under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
 Where IOPWiki gives no manufacturer or country, the gap is filled from [Wikidata](https://www.wikidata.org/), which is [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+The data refreshes itself.
+A daily GitHub Action (`.github/workflows/refresh.yml`) moves the gf-data-us and gf-data-ch pins to their latest commits, regenerates `src/data/`, extracts art for any new doll, Mod, skin or equipment from the game's own asset bundles, publishes it to the two asset repos, checks everything with `tools/data/check.mjs`, then commits and deploys.
+When nothing new has been released it stops without committing, and when any step fails it commits nothing and tries again the next day.
+It can also be started by hand from the Actions tab, with a dry run option that skips every push.

 # License

 [GNU GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/)